 Support Worker (St David’s House, Exeter)

-St David’s House is a specialist residential centre (rated “Outstanding” by the Care Quality Commission in 2020) that is home to up to 20 young adults aged 21 to 31.
-We are looking for dedicated and caring support workers to join our friendly team.
+St David’s House (rated “Outstanding” by the Care Quality Commission in 2020) is home to up to 20 young adults aged 21 to 31.
+We are looking for dedicated and caring support workers to join our friendly team in Exeter, Devon.

 We provide “exceptionally safe care” (CQC 2020) whilst challenging our young people to follow their dreams, pursue their interests and develop skills.
 All our residents have a degree of visual impairment and other complex needs, but our staff focus on supporting and empowering them to maintain as much independence as possible.

 As a Support Worker here you’ll be joining a passionate and caring team who will support you throughout your time here.
 If this is your first adult social care job then we’ll give you a great start to your career by getting you a Level 3 qualification.

 At St David’s House we find that the rigid daily structures and strict routine of other adult social care homes don’t really work here, so our staff get to spend quality time with the young people they support.